Procedure for Selection

 - Graduation with Highest Distinction in Statistical Science

-For highest distinction, the candidate must produce a paper publishable in a statistical science journal.
+For highest distinction, the candidate must produce a paper publishable in a statistical science or subject-area journal.